Blackbird.AI CEO: ‘COVID-19 is the Olympics of disinformation’

 “We still see that the major platforms continue to monetize and incentivize disinformation and harmful content about the pandemic by hosting online ads,” the European Union’s justice chief Vera Jourova told Reuters.
 “This should be stopped.
 The financial disincentives from clickbait disinformation and profiteering scams also should be stopped.”

 Founded in 2014, Blackbird.AI has developed a platform that uses artificial intelligence to sift through massive amounts of content to dissect disinformation events.
-The platform uses a combination of machine learning and human specialists to identify and categorize the types of information flowing across social media and news sites.
-In doing so, the platform can separate information being created by bots from human-generated content and track how it’s being amplified.
+It uses a combination of machine learning and human specialists to identify and categorize the types of information flowing across social media and news sites.
+In doing so, Blackbird.
+AI can separate information being created by bots from human-generated content and track how it’s being amplified.

-Typically, the company works with corporations and brands to monitor their online reputation.
-But with the rise of the COVID-19 pandemic, the company has shifted to focus on the new threat.
+Typically, the company works with corporations and brands to monitor changes to their reputation.
+But with the rise of the COVID-19 pandemic, the company has shifted to focus on a new threat.
 The goal is to raise companies’ and individuals’ awareness in the hopes that they can curb the virality of disinformation campaigns.

 “Anyone who’s watching this spread is pretty familiar with the concept of flattening the curve,” Khaled said.
 “We’ve always used a similar concept.
 We’ve described disinformation as a contagion, with virality being the driver.”